 Requires universities to provide information around the causes and symptoms of meningococcal meningitis and to provide details on where vaccines against meningococcal meningitis may be obtained.

 Sec.
 275d.
 Communication with the Legislature

-States legislative intent urging a university from taking disciplinary action against an employee for communicating with the legislature.
+Forbids a university from taking disciplinary action against an employee for communicating with the legislature.
+(Governor's signing letter states this section is unenforceable.)

 Sec.
 275f.
 Free and Open Speech Policies Reporting Requirement